Moroccan Christians share their faith on YouTubeWritten by Subby Szterszky

-Christians in Morocco are going public about their faith in a big way.
-A YouTube channel called Moroccan and Christian features a series of short podcasts by Moroccan believers recorded in Darija, the native Arabic language of Morocco.
+Christians in Morocco have been going public about their faith in a big way.
+A YouTube channel called Moroccan and Christian features a series of short video podcasts by Moroccan believers recorded in Darija, the native Arabic language of Morocco.

-The videos are aimed at that country’s mostly Muslim populace, intended to dispel myths about the Christians who live among them and about the Christian faith as a whole.
+The videos are aimed at that country’s majority Muslim population, intended to dispel myths about the Christians who live among them and about the Christian faith as a whole.

-Despite being in Arabic, these podcasts might well serve a similar function for non-believers – and believers – in the English-speaking West.
-Even without the words, they express a number of traits that are essential to authentic Christianity.
+Despite being in Arabic, these podcasts may serve a similar function among non-believers – as well as believers – in the English-speaking world.
+Even if one doesn’t understand their words, these followers of Jesus exhibit a number of character traits that are essential to authentic Christianity.

 Kindness and respect

 Although the podcasts contain moments of heightened emotion, their overall tone is best described as calm, respectful dialogue.
 There’s no defensiveness or polemical contention on display here, but rather a positive, friendly attitude.
-The speakers seem intent to connect with their audience, to explain their faith and the difficulties they face without complaining or playing the victim.
-Iman, the woman in the first video posted to the channel, concludes by assuring her listeners, “I love you all.”
+The speakers seem intent to connect with their audience, to explain their faith and the difficulties they face without complaining or presenting themselves as victims.
+Iman, the woman in the first video posted to the channel, concludes by assuring her viewers, “I love you all.”

-It’s a gracious approach to Christian witness, and it provides a healthy model for Christians everywhere, especially for those who face less challenging circumstances than these Moroccan believers.
+It’s a gracious approach to Christian witness, and it provides a healthy model for Christians everywhere, especially for those who face less challenging circumstances than these Moroccan brothers and sisters.

 For the most part, the subjects of these videos appear to be comparatively young, urban and educated.
 This goes against a popular cliché in Moroccan culture that Christian converts are poor and ignorant, deceived by foreign promises of wealth and a better life.
-In one sense, it’s not that different from the secular stereotype common in Western societies, which views Christians as generally unsophisticated people who’ve bought into an outmoded belief system.
+In a sense, it’s not that different from the secular stereotype common in Western societies, which depicts Christians as simple folk who’ve bought into an outmoded belief system.

-Nevertheless, the example of these Moroccan believers puts the lie to such clichés, whether in Muslim lands or the secular West.
-The message isn’t that Christianity requires a certain level of education.
+Even so, the example of these Moroccan believers puts the lie to such clichés, whether in Muslim lands or in the secular West.
+The message isn’t that being a Christian requires a certain standard of education.
 It’s rather that thoughtful, intelligent discourse is a vital component of the Christian life.

-There’s good reason why the creators of these podcasts chose to call them Moroccan and Christian.
-It’s to combat the assumption, prevalent in their country, that Moroccans are all Muslim and the Christians among them are all foreigners – perhaps unwelcome foreigners, to boot.
+There’s a good reason why the creators of these video podcasts chose to call them Moroccan and Christian.
+It’s to combat the assumption, prevalent in their country, that Moroccans are all Muslim and the Christians among them are all foreigners – perhaps unwelcome foreigners, on top of it.

 But that sort of assumption is by no means limited to Morocco.
-In most of the world, religions are associated with particular cultures, and Christianity is often viewed in a similar way – as inextricably tied to Western civilization.
-This is despite the fact that most Western countries are now essentially secular and the church’s centre of gravity has been steadily shifting southward and eastward for decades.
+In most of the world, religions are associated with specific cultures and Christianity is often seen as inextricably connected to Western civilization.
+This despite the fact that most Western countries have long been secularized and the church’s global centre of gravity has been shifting southward and eastward for decades.

 Indeed, the Christian faith is unique in that it transcends all cultures.
-The Gospel message invites and welcomes people of every tribe, tongue and nation.
+The Gospel message invites and welcomes people of every nation, tribe, people and language.

 Simply put, they make a powerful argument for the universal appeal of the Christian faith.
 And they do so whether we understand their words or not.